karolkieglerski/chef-training/README.md

 2. Create chef repository and configure chef
 3. Add your VM to nodes and environments
 4. Generate your first cookbook
-5. Write your first receipe
-6. Run cookbook with knif-zero
+5. Write your first receipe and run cookbook with knif-zero
-7. Run cookbook with knife
+6. Run cookbook with knife
-8. Write your first cookbook
+7. Write your first cookbook
-9. Use cookbook from supermarket
+8. Use cookbook from supermarket
-10. Write your first role
+9. Write your first role
-11. Run your role
+10. Run your role
-12. Configure kitchenCI
+11. Configure kitchenCI
-13. Write tests in InSpec
+12. Write tests in InSpec
-14. Run converge and verification
+13. Run converge and verification

 ## instruction